 Translator DINIZ BORGES, a veteran teacher of Portuguese, is director of the Portuguese Beyond Borders Institute at California State University-Fresno.
-The 2017 recipient of the Azores Legislative Assembly's Insígnia Autonómica de Reconhecimento, and the Outstanding Teacher Award from the California Language Teachers' Association, as well as Tulare County's 2007-8 High School Teacher of the Year – teaches Portuguese at College of the Sequoias, where he directs its Institute for Azorean-American Studies; he recently retired from Tulare Union High School.
+The 2017 recipient of the Azores Legislative Assembly's Insígnia Autonómica de Reconhecimento, and the Outstanding Teacher Award from the California Language Teachers' Association, as well as Tulare County's 2007-8 High School Teacher of the Year, he has taught Portuguese at College of the Sequoias, where he directed its Institute for Azorean-American Studies, and is retired from Tulare Union High School after 22 years.
 The Praia da Vitória, Terceira, native holds a B.A. from Chapman University and M.A. from California State University-Dominguez Hills.
-He writes regularly on American topics for Portuguese-language newspapers in the US, Canada and Portugal, edits the fine-arts section of California's Portuguese Tribune, and since 1990 has moderated a cultural television program on KNXT-49 in Fresno.
+The community leader writes regularly on American topics for Portuguese-language newspapers in the US, Canada and Portugal, edits the fine-arts section of California's Portuguese Tribune, and since 1990 has moderated a cultural television program on KNXT-49 in Fresno.
 From 1990-2002 he organized and hosted "Filamentos de Herança Atlântica" [Threads of Atlantic Heritage] symposia in Tulare, and from 2004-8 was President of the Council of Portuguese Communities for the US, Canada and Bermuda.
 He has co-chaired Luso-American Education Foundation conferences, is Honorary Portuguese Consul in Tulare, Vice President of the Tulare-Angra do Heroísmo Sister City Foundation, and President of APPEU&C [North American Portuguese Teachers Association].
 In 2017 he was elected to the Board of the non-partisan PALCUS [Portuguese American Leadership Council of the United States].
 He and Katharine Baker are currently translating Álamo Oliveira's 2014 novel Marta de Jesus (a verdadeira).

 OTHER BOOKS BY DINIZ BORGES:

-2009 My Californian Friends: Poetry, by Vasco Pereira da Costa (translated with Katharine Baker)
+2009 My Californian Friends: Poetry, by Vasco Pereira da Costa (trans. with Katharine Baker)

 2005 O outro lado da saudade (collected newspaper columns, 1997-2005)